Male gargling mouthwash with the faucet running

 Published: Dec 01, 2022

+Yes, using an inhaler can increase the risk of cavities.
 When you use your breathing treatment, or inhaler, by putting it to your lips and breathing in, the medication can quickly squelch an asthma attack.
 Some people use their inhalers only when they have an infrequent attack, while others need to take a form of asthma medication every day to relax the muscles around the airways in their lungs.
 But asthma medication can leave a residue on your teeth that can wear down the hard outer layer of your tooth called the enamel.
 Asthma medicines can contain different ingredients that may have varying degrees of how they effect your oral health.
 Some asthma medications can even have sugar in them to improve the taste.

 In a 2007 study, asthma and tooth decay were the two top reasons for children missing school.
 The study also showed that the use of the medication salbutamol, also known as albuterol, specifically when used in an inhaler as opposed to in tablet form, increased the tooth decay rate in school children.
 The effects of albuterol on teeth can not only cause cavities but also lead to periodontal disease.

-Dental Problems Inhalers Cause
+What Dental Problems Do Inhalers Cause?

 Asthma can come in many different forms and can be triggered by different types of activity or situations.
 Asthmatic attacks can be caused by: